10 Methods to Address Threats in Mobile Banking Security

 This is the first recommended procedure from Cambridge Savings Bank, and it’s fully valid.
 Multifactor authentication (MFA) methods, such as one-time passwords sent via SMS or email, biometric authentication (fingerprint or facial recognition), and security tokens are great ways to enhance mobile banking security.

 The authorization model should be strict, preferably using role-based access control (RBAC) to limit access based on user roles.
-It means that authorization ensures that once authenticated, users can only access features and data for which they have permission, based on predefined roles within the banking application.
+It means users can only access features and data for which they have permission, based on predefined roles within the banking application.

 Threats it addresses